-The 19 selection criteria are divided into four categories: Network-wide, Ecological/ Biological, Governance-related, Socio-economic/Political.
+The selection criteria are divided into four categories: Network-wide, Ecological/ Biological, Governance-related, and Socio-economic/Political.
 A weighting scheme is use to differentiate the relative importance of the various criteria.
 The maximum value assigned to each criterion determines its relative importance in the overall rating.
 Points are awarded against each criterion, up to its maximum value.
 For a site to be recommended for inclusion in the network, it must obtain a minimum score against each of the four categories, as well as a minimum total score.
-For example, a site must obtain a minimum score of '10' from the three criteria that make up the Network-wide Ecological Criteria category.
-The site must also achieve a minimum total score of 75.

 This design is intended to allow sites that might be deficient in some areas still to be included in the network on the basis of their strengths in other areas, while setting a minimum standard for inclusion.
 The thresholds are also designed so that both sites with nesting beaches and sites with other habitats would be able to meet minimum thresholds.
-Table 1 summarizes the maximum attainable values for each of the 19 criteria, and the minimum values needed for each category and the overall total.